carl2087/goals-5-a-side-football/README.md

 ### Main image on landing page

-  * The main image on the landing page is of two males playing football to give a clear indication of what the site cators for.
+  * The main image on the landing page is of three males playing football to give a clear indication of what the site cators for.
   * The image conveys a sense of what the site is about, football, teamplay and fun.

   ![screen shot of 3 males playing football](./assets/images/main-image.png)